eagt/compose3/README.md

 Add bootstrap and dependencies using yarn

 `$ docker-compose run web yarn add bootstrap@next jquery @popperjs/core`
-<b>Note:</b> Jquery is no longer required by Bootstrap5 but I know I’ll need it later so I have added it.
+***Note:*** Jquery is no longer required by Bootstrap5 but I know I’ll need it later so I have added it.

 Add the stylesheet_pack_tag to the application.html.erb file.
 So, go and update the application layout app/views/layouts/application.html.erb.